gvp-study/CarND-Advanced-Lane-Lines/Advanced-Lane-Finding-Project.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Now that I have the lane line pixels isolated, I used a window approach to progressively track the lane from the bottom of the image to the top.
-The function find_window_centroids as shown below.
+The call to the function find_window_centroids defined in tracker.py as shown below.
 ```python
 window_centroids = curve_centers.find_window_centroids(warped)
 ```
+The find_window_centroid function convolves a 25x80 pixel white rectangle on the 9 (80 pixel high) horizontal slices of the warped image using the np.convolve function.
+The centers of the left and right lines are found by looking at the peaks in the convolved output.
+The tracker starts at the bottom of the image and uses the line centers from the previous slice to restrict the search for the maximum in a tight window.
+When no line marking is found in a slice, it keeps the centroid from the previous slice.

+The find_window_centroid also keep the line centers from all the previous smooth_factor number of frames to smooth out the results.
+Note that I set this factor to 1 in the find_lanes.py because the input are disparate frames used for testing.

 The result of the tracker is shown in the figure below.

 ![alt text][image8]